Frequently Asked Questions

 Q: I was tested with the International English Language Testing System (IELTS).
 Will you accept that score in place of the TOEFL?

 A: The International English Language Testing System (IELTS) scores may be submitted in place of the TOEFL.
-Score minimums are: 7.0 for regular admission and 6.1 to 6.9 for provisional admission.
+For regular admission, the minimum IELTS score is 6.5.
 A photocopy of the original score sheet should be provided with application.

 Q: Is my TOEFL score high enough?

 A: All official scores from the Test of English as a Foreign Language (TOEFL) must be sent directly from ETS.
 A minimum score of 550 (213 on the computer-based exam or 79 on the iBT) on the TOEFL is required, although a score above 620 (260 computer-based or 105 iBT) is preferred by the Graduate Biochemistry Group.
-Applicants who score between 550 and 600 (213 and 250 on the computer-based exam or 79 and 100 on the iBT) on the TOEFL can only be accepted under provisional status by the University, requiring that the student either pass a screening test or enroll in remedial courses before beginning graduate study.
+Applicants with lower scores can only be accepted under provisional status by the University, requiring that the student either pass a screening test or enroll in remedial English language courses before beginning graduate study.

 Q: Is my GRE score high enough?